-On Wednesday, the couple announced that it teamed up with Belmont University, which is Paisley's alma mater, to create "The Store."
-The Store will allow families who are referred by nonprofit and government agencies to shop at the grocery free of charge for one year.
+In October, the couple announced that it teamed up with Belmont University, which is Paisley's alma mater, to create "The Store."
+The store will allow families who are referred by nonprofit and government agencies to shop at the grocery free of charge for one year.

 The couple was inspired to develop the concept after volunteering with their two children at the Unity Shoppe, a 100-year-old free grocery store, in Santa Barbara, California.

 “We took our boys to Unity Shoppe to teach them about serving others and giving back to people in need,” said Paisley in a news release.
 “And we came away surprised by what the organization had taught us.
 Most people don’t want handouts.
 They want dignity and respect.
 Most people want to become self-sufficient.”